-Mixed Results For A Test Of Vitamin C For Sepsis
+'Tantalizing' Results For A Test Of Vitamin C For Sepsis

 There is less celebration in other quarters.
 "Despite this rigorous clinical trial, the question remains: does administration of vitamin C in patients with organ dysfunction confer benefit?" write Drs.
 Emily Brant and Derek Angus at the University of Pittsburgh in an editorial that is published alongside the paper.
 While the death results are "tantalizing," they note that none of the many clinical measurements normally associated with better outcomes can explain the higher survival rate in vitamin C patients.

 "They have to explain how vitamin C would have an impact on mortality through a mechanism that did not affect the organ failure scores," Dr. Steve Goodman at Stanford University writes in an email to NPR.
 Goodman, who is an expert in experimental design, notes that the Food and Drug Administration has at least once approved a drug (a heart medication called carvedilol) based on improved mortality, even though the drug didn't appear to work based on its primary endpoint.
-But in his view the mortality result in this new study isn't so dramatic.
+But in his view the mortality result in this new study isn't so convincing.

 Fowler has some ideas to explain the results — at least after the fact.
 One issue is that these patients were far sicker than the patients in his original study of 24 patients.
 Some were septic for four days before treatment began, unlike the other study in which patients often got the treatment promptly.